Service overview

 - Duties & Responsibilities Agreement

-- For buildings over three stories, over 40 ft in height or exceeding 10,000 sq. ft. footprint
+- For demolition of a building/structure greater than three stories, over 40 ft. tall, or exceeding 10,000 sq. ft.;

 Related permits